 FaMoS characterizes and quantifies the parametric uncertainty by updating our prior knowledge of the model parameters in light of new observations.
 We incorporate domain-area expertise (prior distribution) of the unknown parameters and also account for additional sources of uncertainty such as model-observation discrepancies and observational error.
 As a result, we obtain a distribution of viable parameter values (posterior distribution) along with interval estimates, as opposed to a single best fit estimate (Supplemental Figure S1).
+Unlike precalibration, FaMoS does not fix an arbitrary screening criterion, but rather uses a flexible statistical model to assess model-fit.
+Moreover, FaMoS explores the entire parameter space and systematically locates a “target” region that contain the most plausible sets of model parameters.
+In contrast, precalibration attempts to locate this “target” region using an initial ensemble of model runs.